IngBright/Caesar-s-Cipher-Decryption/README.md

 For instance, here is a Caesar cipher using a left rotation of three places, equivalent to a right shift of 23 (the shift parameter is used as the key):

+Plain:  ABCDEFGHIJKLMNOPQRSTUVWXYZ

+Cipher: XYZABCDEFGHIJKLMNOPQRSTUVW

+When encrypting, a person looks up each letter of the message in the “plain” line and writes down the corresponding letter in the “cipher” line.